enspirit/predicate/README.md

 * [Finitio](https://github.com/blambeau/finitio-rb)
 * [Webspicy](https://github.com/enspirit/webspicy)

+The library represents an expression as an AST internally.
+This allows for subsequent manipulations & reasoning.
+Please check the `Predicate::Factory` module for details.

+Some best-effort simplifications are also performed at construction and when boolean logic is used (and, or, not).
+For instance, `eq(:x, 6) & eq(:x, 10)` yields a `contradiction` predicate.
+There is currently no way to disable those simplifications, that were initially implemented for `Bmg`.

 ## Building expressions

 The following list of operators is currently available.
-Please check the `Predicate::Factory` module for the exact API to build expressions.

 ### True and False